Tatosoma agrionata: Distribution

 This species is endemic to New Zealand.
 It has occurred from the Bay of Plenty to Wellington in the North Island and from Nelson to Stewart Island.
-However, this species is now possibly extinct in the North Island.
+In 2000 this species was regarded as possibly extinct in the North Island.
+However in 2022 this species was observed in the Coromandel Forest Park.

 Life cycle and behaviour

 Larvae of T. agrionata are slow moving.
 Adults emerge from July to May and it has been hypothesised that there are two generations per year.
 The adults of this species can be looked for resting on tree trunks.

 Habitat and host plants

 T. agrionata frequents forest habitat and can be found up to an elevation of 900 m.
 The host species for the larvae of this species are native leafy Loranthaceae such as Alepis flavida, Ileostylus micranthus, Peraxilla colenso, Peraxilla tetrapetala, Trilepidea adamsii and Tupeia antarctica.

 Conservation status

 This moth is classified under the New Zealand Threat Classification System as being at risk, declining.